A 2-dimensional Geometry for Biological Time: Introduction

 \subsection{Methodological remarks}

 Let’s recall that physics, in its history, was constituted according to major dimensional constants (gravitation, the speed of light, Plank’s constant --- with dimensions, respectively: acceleration, speed, action).
 What is striking, in biology, is the presence of a few major invariants \emph{with no dimension}, those that are specified in the rhythms of which we will speak below.
-The mathematization of physics concentrated on invariants, among which the above constants, but also those of “objective determinations”, which we address in length in \cite{bailly2006,bailly2010l}.
-We suggest here to start with these rare invariants, these constants and rhythms which are to be found in biology, because, beyond the physico-chemical, the \emph{structural stability} of living phenomena is not ``invariant”, physically speaking: it is profoundly imbued with \emph{variability}.\\ Observe also that in physics, time is mostly described as a parameter of the state functions describing a system.
-The phenomena encountered in biology, however, seem to trigger the need of other theoretical strategies and this at many different temporal levels of organization (physiology, ontogenesis, phylogenesis, \ldots).
-We will provide a geometrical scheme of biological time that stresses the crucial role of time in life and allow to understand some of the above features mainly through the use of two theoretical concepts. \\ The first one, which we will discuss in depth latter, is the ubiquity of rhythms in biological temporal organization.
+The mathematization of physics concentrated on invariants, among which the above constants, but also those of ``objective determinations'', which we address in length in \cite{bailly2006,bailly2011}.
+We suggest here to start with these rare invariants, these constants and rhythms which are to be found in biology, because, beyond the physico-chemical, the \emph{structural stability} of living phenomena is not ``invariant'', physically speaking: it is profoundly imbued with \emph{variability}.

+Observe also that in physics, time is mostly described as a parameter of the state functions describing a system.
+The phenomena encountered in biology, however, seem to trigger the need of other theoretical strategies and this at many different temporal levels of organization (physiology, ontogenesis, phylogenesis,~\dots).
+We will provide a geometrical scheme of biological time that stresses the crucial role of time in life and allow to understand some of the above features mainly through the use of two theoretical concepts.

+The first one, which we will discuss in depth latter, is the ubiquity of rhythms in biological temporal organization.
 There is indeed few features that are ubiquitous in biology but the iteration of similar processes seems to be one of them.
-We will however make a clear distinction between two type of cyclicity encountered in living systems.\\ The second concept is a way to understand the constitution and maintenance of biological organization, both in phylogenesis and embryogenesis, that we formalized by the notion of anti-entropy in \cite{BL2009}.
-That approach allows the addition of a new theoretical aspect of time irreversibility in biological systems, that completes and adds up to the thermodynamical irreversibility driven by the notion of entropy.
-At the level both of evolution and embryogenesis, this irreversibility manifests itself by the increase of complexity of the organism (number of cells, number of cell types, cell networks - neural typically, geometrical complexity of the organs, constitution of interacting yet differentiated levels of organization, \ldots ).\\ Methodologically, by a duality with physics, in \cite{BL2009} time is understood as an operator (like energy in Quantum Physics), not as a parameter.
-This makes time a fundamental observable of biology (like energy in physics) and it gives meaning to its key role in ``biological organization'', since rhythms organize life. \\
+We will however make a clear distinction between two type of cyclicity encountered in living systems.